jtbnz/backup_dashboard/custom_components/dashboard_backup/README.md

 - Backup file not found
 - Invalid YAML in the backup file
 - Dashboard configuration has changed significantly since the backup was created

+### Compatibility Issues

+If you encounter compatibility issues with your version of Home Assistant:

+- Make sure you're using Home Assistant 2021.12.0 or newer
+- Check the logs for specific error messages
+- Try manually adding the card as a resource as described above
+- If issues persist, please report them on GitHub

 ## License